Top 40+ Golang Interview Questions and Answers

 Let’s tuck into the essential Golang interview questions that beginners need to know.
 We’ll start with simple concepts and progress toward more detailed topics.

-Question 1: What is Go programming language and what makes it unique?
+Question 1: What is the Go programming language, and what makes it unique?

 Go (or Golang) is a general-purpose programming language that Google developed.
 The language stands out because it emphasizes simplicity and efficiency.
 Here’s what makes Go special: